osonus/oson/UserGuide.md

   * not allowGetters() of com.fasterxml.jackson.annotation.JsonIgnoreProperties
   * com.google.gson.annotations.Since and/or com.google.gson.annotations.Until
   * com.fasterxml.jackson.annotation.JsonProperty
-  * com.google.gson.annotations.Expose, which is handled in a slightly different way: once some attributes use Expose, other ones that are not Expose-annotated will be excluded
+  * com.google.gson.annotations.Expose, which is handled in a slightly different way: once some attributes use Expose, other ones that are not Expose-annotated will be excluded.
+To enable Gson's Expose annotation, you need to call oson.useGsonExpose(true) specifically, and its behavior can also be overwritten by Oson's field level configuration

 Some example use cases are provided in [testSerializeIgnoreObject() of ObjectTest](https://github.com/osonus/oson/blob/master/src/test/java/ca/oson/json/userguide/ObjectTest.java).